 One of the most powerful features of a retention policy is that by default it applies to locations across Office 365, including:

-Office 365 groups (applies to content in the group’s mailbox, site, files, OneNote, and Team conversations.
+Office 365 groups (applies to content in the group’s mailbox, site, and documents.
 Support for content in Planner, Yammer, and CRM is coming soon.)

 Exchange public folders